20

 C

-of God, You take away the sin of the world; have
+sin of the world, have

-mercy on us.
+mercy upon us.

-of God, You take away the sin of the world; have
+sin of the world, have

-mercy on us.
+mercy upon us.

-grant us peace.
+grant us Thy peace.
+Amen.

 Sit